-The Company believes that the cash flow provided by operations during 2012, coupled with the available loan facility will be sufficient in the near term to meet operational requirements, purchase leased assets, meet capital spending requirements and pay dividends.
-While the Company is able to manage the growth of its consumer loans receivable portfolio based on the amount of financing that is available, in the event that the Company decides to continue to expand its consumer lending business conducted by easyfinancial, additional sources of financing over and above the available loan facility will be required.
-As of March 5, 2012, the Company is considering its alternatives in this regard.
-While the Company is engaged in a series of activities to obtain the funds necessary to finance future operations, there is no certainty that these activities will be successful or completed on terms favourable to the Company.
+The Company believes that the cash flow provided by operations during 2013, coupled with the available loan facilities will be sufficient in the near term to meet operational requirements, purchase leased assets, meet capital spending requirements and pay dividends.
+While the Company is able to manage the growth of its consumer loans receivable portfolio based on the amount of financing that is available, in the event that the Company decides to continue to expand its consumer lending business conducted by easyfinancial, additional sources of financing over and above the available loan facility may be required.

-If the Company intends in the future to significantly expand its operations, it may require substantial funds.
+The Company intends in the future to significantly expand its operations and it will require substantial funds.
 The Company may have to obtain additional funding through debt or equity financing.
 However, there can be no assurance that additional funding will be available when needed or will be available on terms acceptable to the Company.
 If additional funds are raised by issuing equity securities, shareholders may incur dilution.

 The Company manages its capital to maintain its ability to continue as a going concern and to provide adequate returns to shareholders by way of share appreciation and growing dividends.
-The capital structure of the Company consists of bank debt and shareholders' equity, which comprises issued capital, contributed surplus and retained earnings.
+The capital structure of the Company consists of external debt and shareholders' equity, which comprises issued capital, contributed surplus and retained earnings.

 The Company manages its capital structure and makes adjustments to it in light of economic conditions.
-The Company, upon approval from its Board of Directors, will balance its overall capital structure through new share issuances, share repurchases, the payment of dividends, increasing or decreasing bank debt or by undertaking other activities as deemed appropriate under the specific circumstances.
+The Company, upon approval from its Board of Directors, will balance its overall capital structure through new share issuances, share repurchases, the payment of dividends, increasing or decreasing debt or by undertaking other activities as deemed appropriate under the specific circumstances.
 The Company's strategy, objectives, measures, definitions and targets have not changed significantly from the prior period.